oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/guided_quasirandomGenerator_SYCLMigration/README.md

 ## Tool assisted migration – SYCLomatic

-For this sample, the Intel® SYCLomatic Compatibility tool automatically migrates 100% of the CUDA code to SYCL.
+For this sample, the Intel® SYCLomatic Compatibility tool automatically migrates 100% of the CUDA runtime API's to SYCL.
 Follow these steps to generate the SYCL code using the compatibility tool:

 1. git clone https://github.com/NVIDIA/cuda-samples.git
 2. cd cuda-samples/Samples/5_Domain_Specific/quasirandomGenerator/